Best Jobs for Seniors & Retirees: Over 35 Good Options

 Have you noticed that more and more jobs for seniors are becoming available every year?
-If you haven't, don't worry.
 Depending on where you live, jobs for retirees and older workers aren't necessarily easy to spot.
 But that doesn't mean they aren't around.
-In fact, the U.S. economy increasingly needs the skills, experience, and wisdom that many mature workers offer.
+The U.S. economy increasingly needs the skills, experience, and wisdom that many mature workers offer.
 It's a fact that will likely become more obvious with each passing year throughout the next few decades.

-Consider this: From 2012 to 2050, the population of Americans over the age of 65 is expected to grow by more than 94 percent, thanks mostly to the aging of baby boomers.1 As those experienced workers continue to retire, a labor and skills gap may widen, which means that many employers will have trouble filling open positions.
-In order for the economy to remain stable and keep growing, a lot of organizations will need to hire seniors and retirees, at least on a part-time basis.
+According to the U.S. Census Bureau, all baby boomers will be 65 or older by 2030.
+As those experienced workers continue to retire, a labor and skills gap may widen, which means that many employers will have trouble filling open positions.
+Many organizations will need to hire seniors and retirees for the economy to remain stable and keep growing.

-So if you aren't seeing a lot of part-time jobs for seniors being advertised in your area just yet, rest assured that they will probably start appearing soon.
+If you aren't seeing a lot of part-time jobs for seniors being advertised in your area just yet, rest assured that they will probably start appearing soon.
 And if you get one, you'll be in good company.
-According to one nationwide poll, about 31 percent of American workers plan to continue working beyond the age of 67.2 According to another survey, about 20 percent of "retired" workers over the age of 50 have paying jobs and work 33 hours per week, on average.
-And about 75 percent of all workers above age 50 predict that they will have jobs during retirement.3
+According to one nationwide Gallup poll, about 31 percent of American workers plan to continue working beyond the age of 67.

-Clearly, the whole notion of retirement is being redefined.
-For more and more older people, retirement no longer means staying idle and avoiding work.
+The whole notion of retirement is being redefined.
+For many older people, retirement no longer means staying idle and avoiding work.
 There are many reasons why seniors and retirees get jobs, from financial necessity to human connection.
 And a lot of them have discovered that the best jobs for senior citizens and retirees offer advantages such as flexible scheduling, mental engagement, physical activity, and low levels of stress.

-Plus, depending on their mental sharpness and physical health and stamina, older workers can often take on many of the same jobs as young people.
-Many of them even start their own businesses, sell things that they make, or go back to work for previous employers in a slightly reduced capacity.
+Plus, depending on their mental sharpness, physical health, and stamina, older workers can often take on many of the same jobs as young people.
+Many of them even start their own businesses, sell things they make, or go back to work for previous employers in a slightly reduced capacity.
 By following some good job-search tips for seniors and retirees, it's possible to find and land good post-retirement jobs in categories like:

 Consulting and Freelancing

 Why not market the professional abilities that you already have?
-A lot of companies and organizations will pay good money to experienced workers who can help out temporarily or contribute their skills and insights to particular projects or challenges.
+Many companies and organizations will pay good money to experienced workers who can help out temporarily or contribute their skills and insights to particular projects or challenges.
 That's why options in this category often turn into great careers for seniors.

-Since they involve working on a contract basis as a self-employed professional, these jobs allow for a lot of freedom, flexibility, and increased pay potential.
-And you can often consult or freelance in almost any professional field that you have many years of prior experience in.
+Since they involve working on a contract basis as self-employed professionals, these jobs allow for freedom, flexibility, and increased pay potential.
+And you can often consult or freelance in almost any professional field in which you have many years of prior experience.

 Showcase your wisdom and leadership abilities as someone who helps companies overcome specific challenges such as reducing their overhead, entering new markets, hiring the right executives, or handling rapid growth.

-Start writing about the topics that you're an expert on and build an audience as you share what you know online and/or in print media.
+Start writing about the topics you're an expert on and build an audience as you share what you know online or in print media.